spacetelescope/mosviz/docs/index.rst

 ..
 DANGER::

-      Please note that this version of Specviz is **no longer being actively supported or maintained**.
-The functionality of Specviz is now available and being actively developed as part of `Jdaviz <https://github.com/spacetelescope/jdaviz>`_.
+      Please note that this version of MOSViz is **no longer being actively supported or maintained**.
+The functionality of MOSViz is now available and being actively developed as part of `Jdaviz <https://github.com/spacetelescope/jdaviz>`_.

 MOSViz is a quick-look analysis and visualization tool for multi-object spectroscopy (MOS).
 It is designed to work with pipeline output: spectra and associated images, or just with spectra.
 MOSViz is created to work with data from any telescope/instrument, but is built with the micro-shutter array (MSA) on the JWST/NIRSpec spectrograph and the JWST/NIRCam imager in mind.
 As such, MOSViz has some features specific to NIRSpec and NIRCam data.